DeveloperFromUkraine/some-repo/src/expandable-fab/README.md

-# Expandable Fab

 ## Usage

   Expandable Fab (floating action button) is composed of two parts:

   - ign-expanable-fab (the container)
   - ign-expanable-fab-item (items inside the expandable fab)

   The expandable fab handles state (open/close) implicitly so developers do not need to worry about that.
 The base open/close button are not configurable, and are considered system-wide configuration.
 To use, simply compose the items you wish to expand inside of the container.

+  ### Icons
+    - New icons can be added via the ign-expandable-fab-item tag.
+    - Icons should closely resemble the purpose of the icon and be approved by design.
+    - Expandable FAB uses mat icons.

+  ### Location
+    - Expandable fab should be located in the bottom right or left hand corners of the parent containers.

+  ### Accessibility
+    - Expandable fab has built in accessibility.
+    - Add a descriptive ariaLabelOpen and ariaLabelClose within the ign-expandable-fab tag to describe the menu     being opened/closed
+    - When using the expandable FAB button to change a route or href, use the provided inputs in the expandable     FAB tag (router/href) to prevent issues with tabbing through the control for accessibility
+    - Refer to Sample HTML for usage

 ## API
   ### Selector ign-expandable-fab